vegaprotocol/specs/protocol/0076-DANO-data-node.md

 *Never* use the wall time for anything.

-## Retention policies
+## Datanode Retention Modes

-It should be possible to configure to store only "current state" and no history of anything (in particular the order book).
+When initialising a datanode it should be possible to select one of the following data retention modes:

-It should be possible to configure the data node so that all data older than any time period (e.g. `1m`, `1h`, `1h:22m:32s`, `1 months`) is deleted.
+- Lite - the node retains sufficient data to be able to provide that latest state to clients and produce dehistory segments
+- Standard (the default) - retains data according to the default retention policies of the datanode, these should be optionally configurable.
+- Archive - retains all data.

 It should be possible to configure the data node so that all data of certain type is deleted upon an event (and configurable with a delay) e.g. event: MarketID `xyz` settled + `1 week`.

-There will be a "default" configuration for what's considered "minimal useful" data node.

 ## Balances and transfers